desmid/mview/README_windows.md

 1. Save the archive to somewhere under your home folder then uncompress and extract it (using an archiver like 7-Zip, as here):

-        7z x mview-1.66.2.zip
+        7z x mview-VERSION.zip

-   This creates a sub-folder `mview-1.66.2` containing all the files.
+   This creates a sub-folder `mview-VERSION` containing all the files.

 2. Change to this folder.